2004 Multan bombing: Incident

 Ahl-i-Sunnat-Wal Jamaat had gathered a crowd of 2000 for a meeting when the attack happened around 4:30 am.
 The bomb, according to Interior Minister Aftab Khan Sherpao was remote-controlled and was placed inside of a Suzuki car.
 Eyewitnesses reported that they heard two blasts with a 20-second interval.
 Besides killing innocent civilians the bomb also damaged some nearby buildings and left puddles of blood and human flesh scattered around.
 Two minutes after the first explosion, another blast went off.
-According to reports this bomb was attached to a motorcycle.
+According to reports, this bomb was attached to a motorcycle.

 Aftermath

-After the attack the Pakistani police were deployed to the site amid the attacks from protestors who burned tires, damaged windscreens, and attacked two ambulances.
+After the attack, the police were deployed to the site amid attacks from protestors who burned tires, damaged vehicles, and attacked two ambulances.
 The blast left a one and half foot crater at ground zero.
-After the blast most of shops in the area closed down and people from started gathering to protest.
-Some of them pelleted passing vehicles with stones and chanted slogans against the government for failure to provide security to its citizens.
+After the blast most of shops in the area closed down and people started gathering to protest.
+Some of them pelleted passing vehicles with stones and chanted slogans against the government for failure to provide security to the citizens.

+Following the attack, he government temporarily banned all gatherings except Friday prayers.
+The United States put out a statement condemning the attack.

 Later on the police arrested Irfan Ali Shah who was eventually found guilty on 40 counts of terrorism for masterminding the double bombing and was sentenced to death in 2006.